GoTeamEpsilon/OpenEMR-Local-Development-Docker/README.md

 ### Recommended Development Setup

-While there is no officially recommended toolset for programming OpenEMR, many in the community have found [PhpStorm](https://www.jetbrains.com/phpstorm/), [Sublime Text](https://www.sublimetext.com/), and [Vim](http://www.vim.org/) to be useful for coding and [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) useful for database interaction.
+While there is no officially recommended toolset for programming OpenEMR, many in the community have found [PhpStorm](https://www.jetbrains.com/phpstorm/), [Sublime Text](https://www.sublimetext.com/), and [Vim](http://www.vim.org/) to be useful for coding.
+For database work, [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) offers a smooth experience.

 Many helpful tips and development "rules of thumb" can be found by reviewing [OpenEMR Development](http://open-emr.org/wiki/index.php/OpenEMR_Wiki_Home_Page#Development).